-Save the date: On 17-19 June 2022 we will celebrate the European Archaeology Days (EAD), introduced on a European scale in 2019, and they are here to stay!
+We will celebrate the European Archaeology Days (EAD) again in 2023, introduced on a European scale in 2019, and they are here to stay!
+Save the date: the European Archaeology Days will take place on June 16, 17 and 18.

 The EAD is a long weekend dedicated to archaeology in all its forms.
 We raise awareness and familiarise European audiences with all aspects of archaeology.
 A variety of events will be organised, aiming at engaging families, schools, students, history enthusiasts, museum visitors, as well as merely curious participants to discover this multifaceted discipline and their archaeological heritage.
 Despite the challenging times that Europe is going through on several levels there are still things that bring us together.
 Looking for a common ground, for cohesion and reciprocity, while all members preserve their cultural identity and diversity, the European Archaeology Days aim at sharing archaeological heritage throughout Europe and make culture accessible to all.

 Join the European Archaeology Days